jupyterlab/jupyterlab/buildutils/README.md

 A JupyterLab package which provides utility functions that are used to compile and build JupyterLab.

-This package is only intended for use within a Node.js environments.
+This package is only intended for use within Node.js environments.